You must only register songs with Songtrust for which you have full or partial songwriting ownership.

 - When you have co-writers: Ideally you and your collaborators will have agreed on the split picture before the song is released, with a signed split sheet or other agreement.
 Without this agreement in advance, your co-writers could register splits that conflict with your registrations, and until this is resolved, nobody will be paid publishing royalties for the song.

 - Remixes: If you are the remixer, you can only register the song with Songtrust if you have an agreement with the original writers that gives you a songwriting share.
 Many remix agreements do not include a share of the songwriting, so make sure you are clear on your rights before registering.
-And though it should go without saying: if you make an unlicensed “unofficial” remix of a song without master and publishing clearance, you cannot release it legally - and you absolutely cannot register it with Songtrust.
+And though it should go without saying: if you make an unlicensed “unofficial” remix of a song without recording and publishing clearance, you cannot release it legally - and you absolutely cannot register it with Songtrust.

 - Public Domain Arrangements: While you can register arrangements of public domain works with Songtrust, you must be sure that the composition is actually in the public domain - you cannot release or register a re-arrangement of a song that is still under copyright without permission from the song’s publisher.
 If you need to confirm that the work is in the public domain, this is a good resource.